calpoly-iandunn/csc473/lectures/13-exterior-algebra.md

 $$ a \wedge b = (a_2 b_3 - a_3 b_2) e_{23} + (a_3 b_1 - a_1 b_3) e_{31} + (a_1 b_2 - a_2 b_1) e_{12} $$

 This looks quite a bit similar to the cross product, but it is a bit more than a cross product.
-The cross product is only defined in 3D, and is not associate.
+The cross product is only defined in 3D, and is not associative.

 $$ (\vec a \times \vec b) \times \vec c \neq \vec a \times (\vec b \times \vec c) $$